 Shamanism is the most ancient system of environmental and spiritual healing on this planet, connecting us to spirit, nature and the natural flow of life.

 It teaches us to be true to ourselves and to one another, and to show love and respect to our fellow creatures and Mother Earth.

-A practitioner of Shamanism awakens to their call as either a Healer, Seer, Medicine Woman or Wisdom Keeper – this can happen at birth, initiation (Shamanic training), a spiritual awakening or occasionally a traumatic life experience.
+A practitioner of Shamanism awakens to their call as either a Healer, Seer, Medicine Woman or Wisdom Keeper – this can happen at birth, during a spiritual awakening, through initiation (Shamanic training) or, occasionally, a traumatic life experience.

 ‘May the Sun bring you new energy by day.
 May the Moon softly restore you by night.
 May the rain wash away your worries.
 May the breeze blow new strength into your being.
 May you walk gently through the world and know its beauty, all the days of your life’.